SeeedDocument/ODYSSEY-STM32MP157C/README.md

 - **Step 2.** Check whether the computer serial port is enabled:

     - Windows : Check the device manager, there should be a new serial device named ```COMx```, x is a bigger and bigger number.
-If you are using Windows XP/7/8, you may need to install [windows CDC driver](https://github.com/respeaker/get_started_with_respeaker/blob/master/files/ReSpeaker_Gadget_CDC_driver.7z).
+If you can not recognizes the driver you can visit [link](https://beagleboard.org/getting-started#troubleshooting) to install the driver.
     - Linux : ls ```/dev/ttyACM*```, should be ```/dev/ttyACMx``` x depends on the USB port you use.
     - Mac : ls ```/dev/cu.usb*```, should be ```/dev/cu.usbmodem14xx``` xx depends on the USB port you use.